CanastaWiki/Canasta-Documentation/setup.md

 ### Import existing wiki
 * Clone the stack repository from `https://github.com/CanastaWiki/Canasta-DockerCompose` and `cd` into that directory
+* If you need to use Canasta 1.2 instead of Canasta 1.3, do `git checkout 1.2.x`
 * Copy `.env.example` to `.env` and customize as needed (more details on how to configure it are in the [Configuration](#Configuration) section)
 * Drop your database dump (in either a `.sql` or `.sql.gz` file) into the `_initdb/` directory
 * Place your existing `LocalSettings.php` in the `config/` directory and change your database configuration to be the following: